Lightning fan sucker-punched by Rangers fan at Madison Square Garden

 As Anastasio tried to run away, police say the witness tried to stop him, which resulted in Anastasio punching the witness in the face, too.
 Officers say the witness "sustained pain and bruising" to his face, but he refused medical treatment.

 Shortly after that, police say officers arrived and arrested Anastasio.
-He was charged with assault, disorderly conduct and harassment.
+He was charged with assault, disorderly conduct and harassment — each count twice for each person who was allegedly assaulted.

 The Bolts beat the Rangers 3-1 in Game 5, taking a 3-2 lead in the Eastern Conference Final series.
 Both teams will be back Saturday in Tampa for Game 6 at Amalie Arena.

-Note: Editor's note: This story has been updated frequently with varying information from the New York Police Department.
-The agency first said there was some argument between the two men, then said there was no "altercation," and now says there was an "interaction."